PanicStation.org

 Scope note

-These are first steps only to stabilise the situation and get accurate information from the court.
-The best next move depends on the court type and where you are in the UK (for example, England & Wales magistrates’ processes differ from other jurisdictions and case types).
+These are first steps only to stabilise the situation and get accurate information.
+The right next step depends on the court, the type of case, and whether you are in England and Wales, Scotland, or Northern Ireland, so later decisions may need specialist legal help.

 Important note

-This is general information, not legal advice.
-Court procedures vary across the UK and by case type.
-If the court tells you there is an active warrant, or you’re unsure how to proceed safely, get advice from a qualified legal professional as soon as possible.
+This is general information, not legal advice or professional advice.
+Court procedures and deadlines vary by case type and location.
+If the court says there is an active warrant, arrest risk, enforcement action, or a deadline you might miss, get advice from a qualified legal professional as soon as you can.

 Additional Resources